 6) Bitcoin disappears or is irrelevant due to bans

-Finally, the sixth future scenario for Bitcoin is the most negative, both for the cryptocurrency and the world.
-We are talking that practically all governments prohibit the use or possession of Bitcoin and begin to prosecute crypto holders.
+Finally, the sixth future scenario for Bitcoin is the most negative for the cryptocurrency and the world.
+We are saying that practically all governments prohibit the use or possession of Bitcoin and begin to prosecute crypto holders.

 I am aware that many people think that governments cannot confiscate Bitcoin, but that does not matter.
 Governments can put all kinds of measures to make it practically impossible for people to buy or sell Bitcoins.
 In addition to that, they can impose potential penalties and regulations.